Konso people: Culture

 Although there are today marked differences in customs between the Konso and their Oromo neighbors, Konso society has also retained some commonalities with traditional Oromo culture.
 The latter include the gadaa generation-grading system of social organization, similar high priests and a cult of phallicism.

 Konso society is largely agricultural and involves the irrigation and terracing of mountain slopes.
 Staple crops include sorghum and corn, with cash crops including cotton and coffee.
 Cattle, sheep, and goats are raised for food and milk.

 Polygyny is an accepted practice among the Konso.

 Group members also erect carvings (wagas), which are created in memory of a dead man who has killed an enemy or animal.
 The statues are often arranged in groups, with statues representing the man, his wives, and his adversaries present.

 Religion

-In terms of creed, the Konso practice a traditional religion centered on the worship of Waaq/Wakh.
+About 60% of the Konso are Christians, but some still practice a traditional religion centered on the worship of Waaq/Wakh.
 In the related Oromo culture, Waaq denotes the god of the early faith believed to have been adhered to by Cushitic groups.